mahdifox/Linux-Tools/README.md

-# script
+# My Repository
-some of my scripts puts here for further usage. every one can use it too. every comments or bug problems are warmly welcome.
+some of my files and scripts puts here for further usage. every one free to use. every comments or bug problems are welcome warmly.